 Metallic bellows, also known as metal bellow, can save you money.
-For example, when there is a piping system, and there is not enough room for loops.
+For example, when there is a piping system, there is not enough room for loops.
 Don’t worry.
 Use a metal expansion joint, also known as a metal bellow expansion joint.

 Hydroformed bellows typically have a high tooling cost but, when mass-produced, may have a lower piece price.
-However, hydroformed bellows have lower performance characteristics due to relatively thick walls and high stiffness.
+However, hydroformed bellows have lower performance due to relatively thick walls and high stiffness.

 Another area of comparison is in metals of construction.
 Hydroformed and rolled bellows are limited to metals with high plastic elongation characteristics.
-In contrast, welded bellows consist of a wider variety of standard and exotic alloys, such as stainless steel and titanium, and other high-strength, corrosion-resistant materials.
-We can produce electroformed bellows of nickel, high-strength alloys, and copper.
+In contrast, welded bellows consist of a wider variety of standard and exotic alloys, such as stainless steel, titanium, and other high-strength, corrosion-resistant materials.
+In addition, we can produce electroformed bellows of nickel, high-strength alloys, and copper.